Last week I turned 30. Unlike most people, I do like getting older. 10 years ago, I was a complete idiot.

 If something sounds too good to be true, it is.
 A little skepticism never hurts.

-It really isn’t.
-But you have to train yourself not to care about money.
-Don’t become too dependent on the stuff you own — otherwise, the stuff will own you.
+You have to train yourself not to care about money and focus on providing value instead.
+Also, don’t become too dependent on the stuff you own — otherwise, the stuff will own you.

 - Be Nice